FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/charlie-in-middle.png" alt="Charlie modifying the message Alice is sending." class="img-fluid" figure=false %}

 One way for Alice to succeed in keeping her message intact is for her to generate two keys: a public key and a private key.
-The public key is indicated by the blue key and the private key is indicated by the yellow key.
-These keys are related.
+The public key is the blue key below and the private key is the yellow key.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/alice-generates-keys.png" alt="Alice generating a keypair." class="img-fluid" figure=false %}

 Alice sends the public key over to Bob.
-She can publish on a website, send it over email, or print it out and use a carrier pigeon.
+She can publish it on a website, send it over email, or print it out and use a carrier pigeon, it doesn't matter.
 The public key is public.

-Next, Alice doesn't just create the message M, she creates a signature as well which is based on mathematical operation with the private key.
+Next, Alice doesn't just create the message M, she creates a signature as well, which is based on mathematical operation with the private key.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/alice-signs-message.png" alt="Alice signs the message with her private key." class="img-fluid" figure=false %}

-Bob can use the public key and verify the signature matches in such a way that only the holder of the private key could have created it.
+Bob can use the public key and verify the signature matches.
+Because of the nature of asymmetric signatures,  only the holder of the private key could have created the signature.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/bob-checks-message-signature.png" alt="Bob verifies message matches signature." class="img-fluid" figure=false %}

-If Charlie gets in the middle and tries to modify the message, he can't change the signature correctly because only the holder of the private key can create the correct signature.
+If Charlie gets in the middle and tries to modify the message, he can (what!).
+But he can't change the signature because only the holder of the private key can create the correct signature.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/charlie-tries-to-modify-message-with-signature.png" alt="Charlie can modify the message, but not the signature." class="img-fluid" figure=false %}

-When Bob checks the signature with the modified message, it won't check out and he'll know that the message has been tampered with.
+When Bob checks the signature that arrived with the modified message, it failes.
+Bob then knows the message has been tampered with.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/signature-doesnt-validate.png" alt="The signature is not valid because the message contents have changed." class="img-fluid" figure=false %}

 This is a brief overview of public/private key signatures.
-A signature ensures the validity of the message and this is a key part of what makes WebAuthn and the associated standards possible.
+The key takeaway is that a signature ensures the validity of the message received.

 ## Standards

-Taking a step back, FIDO is an organization that's been around for years.
+Taking a step back, WebAuthn was standardized by a partnership between FIDO and the W3C.
+FIDO is an organization that's been around for years.
 It stands for Fast Identity Online and it creates standards focused on passwordless authentication.
 FIDO2 is the second version of the standard and WebAuthn is part of FIDO2.
 It was standardized starting in 2015 and fully baked in 2019.

-WebAuthn is about the browser interaction with a passwordless protocol.
-CTAP2 is a complementary standard which handles the browser to authenticator communication.
-The yellow smiley face below is the user and the white globe is the browser.
+WebAuthn focuses on the browser interaction with a passwordless protocol.
+CTAP2 is a complementary standard which handles communication between the browser and the hardware or software authenticator.
+(The yellow smiley face below is the user and the white globe is the browser.)

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/ctap2-webauthn.png" alt="Showing the difference between CTAP2 and WebAuthn." class="img-fluid" figure=false %}

-Assume you have a website that lets a user login with an authenticator.
-CTAP2 is handling the portion between the authenticator and the browser.
-It's worth noting that you can use CTAP2 without WebAuthn.
-But you would always want to get to the authenticator so you can have that passwordless authentication event, so CTAP2 would be in the picture if you were using FIDO2 with a native app.
+If you have a website that lets a user log in with an authenticator, then CTAP2 is handling communication between the authenticator and the browser.

+You can use CTAP2 without WebAuthn, for example, with a native app.

 ## Selling Clownwear

+I promised clowns, did I not?
 Assume you have a website that you want to use to sell clownwear.
 You know, big shoes and red noses and the like?
 You will call it...
 Cosmo's Clown Store.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/clownwear.png" alt="Clownwear examples." class="img-fluid" figure=false %}

-In order to sell things in our store, people will need to be able to log in to perform typical tasks like checking their order status, adding things to their cart, and placing orders.
+In order to use our store, people need to log in to perform tasks like checking their order status, adding things to their cart, and placing orders.
 Logging in will tie the user's identity to other data like their mailing address and credit card.
 If you want to let folks log in securely, what are your options?

 ### Passwords

 Passwords are a solid choice, but can be forgotten, stolen or re-used.
-In fact, over 11B username/password pairs are publicly available on the site haveibeenpwned.com.
-User's aren't really fans either, and re-use them across different systems.
+In fact, over 11B username/password pairs are publicly available on the site HaveIBeenPwned.
+User's aren't really fans of remembering passwords either, and insecurely re-use them across different systems.

-This means that accounts on your system don't simply depend on your security posture, but on the posture of other sites that the user has registered for with the same password.
+This means that user accounts on your system don't simply depend on your security posture, but on the posture of all the other sites that the user has registered for with the same password.

 Doh!

 ### Password Managers

+Well, what about password managers?

 The user experience can be tough when dealing with password managers.

-If you're using a password manager that integrates into the browser, any non-standard login form UX can be really tough for it to handle.
+If you're using a password manager that integrates into the browser, any non-standard login form UX can be difficult for it to handle.

-If a password manager is centralized, that means that it is a high-value target.
+If a password manager is centralized, it is now a high-value target.
 If it is not, then users can't login to accounts from more than one device.

 ### MFA

-For example, if you add an additional factor of authentication (i.e. text the user a code, send them an email with a code, or require them to enter some code based on some algorithm using something like google authenticator), these are what are called additional features of the authentication.
-They do add additional assurance on who the user is.
-However, the user experience can be tough.
+If you add an additional factor of authentication (i.e. text the user a code, send them an email with a code, or require them to enter some code based on some algorithm using something like Google Authenticator), you can increase security.
+These additional factors of the authentication.

+They add additional assurance about who the user is during an authentication process.
+However, the user experience is tough.
 It can be a hassle to force someone to go to a different device to get a code.
-And depending on the method, it can also be insecure.
-For example, SMS can be phished.
+Depending on the method, it can also be insecure.
+For example, SMS codes can be phished.

 ### Single Sign-on

-Single sign on is another option which doesn't have these same security risks, or rather, it centralizes them to a set of larger players.
+Single sign on is another option, which doesn't have these same security risks, or rather, it centralizes them.
 Which makes some sense; I pay more attention to my Google account than to the many random accounts I've created on other sites.

-However, it does have the business risk of depending on a third party for accessing your website.
+However, single sign-on has a business risk.
+You are now depending on a third party to allow your users to access your website.

-### WebAuthn
+## WebAuthn

 An alternative is to use WebAuthn.

-It's important to note that with FIDO2, the server only stores public keys.
-The reason for this is because public keys are designed to be public.
+With WebAuthn, the server only stores public keys.
+Public keys are designed to be public, and so aren't much of a target for any attacker.
 The private keys, which are the other half of the credential, are stored in a distributed manner across authenticators held by each user.
-This gives the user a much better experience than something like MFA or a password manager.

 WebAuthn is built into all browsers and is phishing-resistant because it's tied to a specific piece of hardware or software.
 The user not only has to have access to that hardware or software, but also can't share that access with anyone else.
+WebAuthn is only available on HTTPS sites, and therefore has built in spoof protection against domain name mismatches.
+This gives the user a much more secure experience than MFA or a password manager.

-Examples of authentication that happens with WebAuthn:
+Examples of authentication that WebAuthn can enable:

 * facial recognition
 * pin entry
 * fingerprint recognition

-However, the authentication method is entirely decided by the authenticator; the browser has minimal input into it.
-WebAuthn is only available on HTTPS sites, and therefore has built in spoof protection against domain name mismatches.
+However, the authentication method is entirely controlled by the authenticator.

-WebAuthn is available on all modern browsers except for IE and Opera Mini.
+As mentioned above, WebAuthn is available on all modern browsers except for IE and Opera Mini.
 (Sorry IE and Opera Mini users!)

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/can-i-use-webauthn.png" alt="Screen explaining browser support for WebAuthn." class="img-fluid" figure=false %}

-When a user wants to log in with WebAuthn, the flow goes as follows:
+We've already seen the high level authentication flow, but let's take closer look.
+When a user logs in with WebAuthn, a typical flow is:

-1. The user enters their username and password into the login form.
+1. The user signals they want to use WebAuthn.
+This could be a previously set cookie, clicking a button, or some other manner.
-2. The web browser sends a request to the browser.
+2. The web server sends a request to the browser.
 3. The browser makes a request of the authenticator.
 4. The authenticator asks the user for their permission.
 5. The user grants permission, and the authenticator generates a signature and a result and sends them back to the web browser.
 6. The web browser sends the data back to the server.
 7. The server verifies the the data with the previously registered public key.
 If it checks out, the user is logged in.

-A ‘relying party’ is the website that the user is trying to log in to.
-The authenticator is what handles the actual authentication.
+In more concrete terms, the user needs to authenticate to access their account at the clown store, so they begin the process.

-The browser, driven by the user, sends a request to the website to log in.
+The browser sends a request to the website to log in.
 The website then passes back a challenge, a website identifier, and some other data.
 The challenge is used to prevent replay attacks and is a randomly generated string of characters.

-As mentioned above, the authentication is tied to domain names and only allowed on HTTPS URLs, which are enforced by the browser.
-For instance, you can't sent a request for the site `example.com` if the user is currently on the site `cosmosclownstore.com`.
-If these check out, the browser then passes the information to the authenticator.
-The authenticator then interacts with the user to authenticate them.
+As mentioned above, each passkey is tied to a specific domain name and only allowed on HTTPS URLs, which are enforced by the browser.
+For instance, you can't do an authentication request for the site `example.com` if the page is served by `cosmosclownstore.com`.
+If these security checks pass, the browser passes the request to the authenticator via CTAP2.
+The authenticator then authenticates the user using a biometric means like facial recognition (or any other means it implements).

-The user needs to authenticate to access their account at the clown store.
-The user can choose not to authenticate, in which case the authenticator would send back an error message.
+The user can choose not to authenticate with the authenticator, in which case it send back an error message.
 If the user does authenticate, the authenticator creates a signed assertion and passes it back to the browser.
 The browser passes the assertion back to Cosmo's Clown Store.

 Cosmos Clown Store can verify the assertion with the public key that is stored and associated with that user.
 If the assertion checks out, the user is logged in and can buy all the clownwear they want.

-## Some WebAuthn code
+## Some WebAuthn Code

 The core of the web authentication workflow is using the credentials API.
+To begin authentication, use the `get` method.

 ```javascript
 navigator.credentials.get(options)